 “As a smaller firm, we do not have the time nor the expertise to deliver the level of outreach to communities that we would like to.
 Working with ActionFunder has meant that our grants now find their way more efficiently to projects and make a longer-lasting impact.” ~Roger Blears, Senior Partner of RW Blears

-If you’re ready to make non-profit giving part of your ESG program, get started here.
+If you’re ready to make non-profit giving part of your ESG program, book a no-obligation demo of the platform.